The Amazing Race Philippines 1: Notes

+Comments

 Voting history

 In addition to the original Yield format used on the fourth and ninth legs, where only a single team could Yield another team of their choosing, all teams on the fifth and sixth legs voted for who should receive the Yield and U-Turn.
 This format is similar to the format introduced on the second season of Israel's version of The Amazing Race, HaMerotz LaMillion.
 Teams would encounter, at the beginning of the leg, a board where they had to cast their vote for the team they wanted to either Yield (Leg 5) or U-Turn (Leg 6).
 The team with the most Yield votes had to stop racing for a predetermined amount of time later in the leg before continuing; while the team who has the most U-Turn votes must complete both tasks of the Detour.

 Prizes

 The prize for each leg, with the exception of Leg 5, was awarded to the first place team for that leg.
 The ₱200,000 cash prizes for Legs 1 to 10 were sponsored by American Tourister, the ₱200,000 cash prize in Leg 11 was sponsored by Smart Communications, and the prize for Leg 12 was a one-year supply of fuel with Techron and was sponsored by Caltex.
 The ₱2,000,000 grand prize was sponsored by Brother Industries Philippines.
 Additional prizes were awarded as follows: